dinesh13p/Games-V1/README.md

-# Games from the Portal of,
+# These games can be accessed from the Portal page of my Portfolio Website,
 https://www.dinesh-poudel.com.np